 5. Click on one of the reviewer's names, and then click on the star rating so that an arrow shows up between each reviewer and the rating.

 6. Click on the plus button to the right of the relative selection, and add an extract command.

 7. In the Extract dropdown, select title attribute.

 Note that different websites will hide the data about star numbers in different places, so you may need to right click on the rating and click Inspect Elements to find the rating.

 8. Like with scraping the star ratings, add a new Relative Select command.

 9. Click on one of the reviewer's names, and then click on the text, so that an arrow shows up between each reviewer and the text.
-You may need to zoom out to select the whole comment, which you can do by holding down control or command and pressing 1 and 2 while hovering over part of the comment.
-When the whole comment is highlighted in blue, click.
+You may need to zoom out to select the whole comment, which you can do by holding down control (PC) or command (Mac) and pressing 1 and 2 while hovering over part of the comment.
+When the whole comment is highlighted in blue, click on it.